Longhorn Ballroom

-On January 10, 1978 it achieved brief infamy in national music circles when the Sex Pistols appeared there and during their performance taunted the audience, resulting in someone throwing a beer bottle and breaking Sid Vicious's nose, and he continued to play with blood running down his chest.
+On January 10, 1978 it achieved brief infamy in international music circles when the Sex Pistols appeared there and during their performance taunted the audience, resulting in someone throwing a beer bottle and breaking Sid Vicious's nose, and he continued to play with blood running down his chest.
 Before the Sex Pistols, the venue hosted mainly country music artists including Charley Pride, George Jones, Tammy Wynette, Ray Price, Conway Twitty, Bob Wills, Loretta Lynn, Hank Thompson, Willie Nelson and Patsy Montana.
-A famous photo that often circulates on the internet shows the venue's marquee advertising both the Sex Pistols concert and a Merle Haggard concert the following night.
+A photo of the venue's marquee listing both the Sex Pistols and Merle Haggard concerts on consecutive nights added to the lore.

 The Bob Wills concert album, "The Longhorn Recordings" featuring the music of Bob Wills and his steel guitar player Gene Crownover was recorded in the early Sixties at Longhorn Ballroom.

+One of the two music videos for Aerosmith's 1989 single "What It Takes" was filmed at the Longhorn Ballroom.

+In 1980, Loretta Lynn, The Academy of Country Music's 1970s Artist of the Decade, starred in "50 Years of Country Gold," a television special that was broadcast live from the stage of the Longhorn Ballroom.
+Johnny Cash and George Strait made their debuts at the Longhorn in the 80's, as well as five-time Grammy winner, La Mafia.
+The tradition of offering a wide range of musical genres continued as Butthole Surfers, The Flaming Lips, Ramones, Motorhead and Red Hot Chili Peppers all performed at the Longhorn.
+In 1986, African trumpet player and human rights activist, Fela Kuti played his final Dallas show at the Longhorn Ballroom.
 One of the two music videos for Aerosmith's 1989 single "What It Takes" was filmed at the Longhorn Ballroom.